Who is hosting the 2023 Grammy awards?

-“The nerves come in because you’re standing in front of not just some of the best, but some of the biggest performers in the world,” said the Emmy winner.
-Noah expects his diligent preparation to get him through Sunday's show.
+“The nerves come in because you’re standing in front of not just some of the best, but some of the biggest performers in the world,” said the Emmy winner, counting on diligent preparation to get him through the show on Sunday (5 February).

-Noah returns for his third hosting stint at the Grammys, which airs live from Crypto.com Arena on Sunday on CBS and Paramount+.
-The ceremony returns to Los Angeles after relocating to Las Vegas for the first-time ever because of rising COVID-19 cases and omicron variant.
+Noah returns for his third hosting stint at the Grammys, which airs live from Crypto.com Arena on Sunday.
+The ceremony returns to Los Angeles after it was held in Las Vegas for the first time, last year.

-“I was relieved Trevor came back because it makes my job more enjoyable and easier,” said Ben Winston, the show's executive producer.
-He called Noah an “absolute pro” who he said can pivot gracefully at any moment on a night celebrating music’s best.

-“He reassures me on a stressful night when a set hasn’t been built in time and I say to his ear ‘Sorry about that.
-I need you to go an extra 90 seconds because Lady Gaga’s orchestra isn’t in.’
-He’ll just naturally flow, make a joke, get up and sit at somebody’s table and chat with them,” Winston said.
-“That’s a very difficult task with very few people could do — and definitely can’t do with his comedy and charm that Trevor has.”

 Noah said each year of hosting the Grammys has offered a different experience because of the logistical challenges stemmed from the pandemic.
 But he said the intimate but socially-distanced in-person award show in 2021 helped him build a rapport with music stars — especially when telling his jokes.